cfsimplicity/gocardless-pro-cfml/README.md

 Basic examples of how to call the API methods using the CFML library are provided in the [wiki](https://github.com/cfsimplicity/gocardless-pro-cfml/wiki).
 For full details of the API including optional parameters, see the [GoCardless API documentation](https://developer.gocardless.com/api-reference).

+##Test Suite
+The automated tests require [TestBox 2.3](https://github.com/Ortus-Solutions/TestBox) or later.
+You will need to create an application mapping for `/testbox`

 ##Legal

 ###The MIT License (MIT)